juzdepom/react-flashcard-project/README.md

 ## Session 4
 *🗓 Fri, Oct 4, 2019* <br>
-Last time I updated this README I mentioned that I wanted to build the React Native application.
-Well instead I decided to build the app in Swift and spent two days building it out on my old macbook which then crashed lol.
+Last time I updated this README I mentioned that I wanted to build the <strong>React Native application</strong>.
+Well instead I decided to build the app in <strong>Swift</strong> and spent two days building it out on my old macbook <strong>which then crashed lol</strong>.
 For now will be keeping the app as a Web app.
 Figured out how to open my project through localhost on my phone so that's a handy workaround.

 ```Commit: "#4 added more flashcards, added a button at the bottom and added the goals text of 1000 mastered cards."```